JayRaTheRu/RandomFUDkerTestMint/contracts/README.md

-# FUDkers NFT Contract Deployment and Configuration Guide
+# FUDkers NFT Notes for Deployment and Configuration

 ## Deployment with Remix
 1. Open Remix IDE and import the FUDkers contract.